onzfonz/comp227/src/content/0/en/part0a.md

 One part corresponds loosely to one week (averaging 15-20 hours) of studying, but the speed of completing the course is flexible.

 Proceeding from part *n* to part *n+1* is not sensible before enough know-how of the topics in part *n*  has been achieved.
-In pedagogic terms, the course uses [Mastery Learning](https://en.wikipedia.org/wiki/Mastery_learning), and you are only intended to proceed to the next part after doing enough of the exercises of the previous part.
+In pedagogic terms, the course uses [Mastery Learning](https://en.wikipedia.org/wiki/Mastery_learning).
+You should only proceed to the next part after doing enough of the previous part's exercises.

 In parts 1-4 you are expected to do *at least* all of the exercises that are not marked with an asterisk(*).
 Exercises marked with an asterisk count towards your final grade, but skipping them does not prevent you from doing the compulsory exercises in the next parts.